Besov-ish spaces through atomic decomposition: Measure spaces and grids

 Define $|\mathcal{P}^k|=\sup \{|Q|\colon Q \in \mathcal{P}^k\}$.
 To simplify the notation we also assume that $P\neq Q$ for every $P\in \mathcal{P}^i$ and $Q\in \mathcal{P}^j$ satisfying $i\neq j$.
 We often abuse notation using $\mathcal{P}$ for both $(\mathcal{P}^k)_{k\in \mathbb{N}}$ and $\cup_k \mathcal{P}^k$. \begin{remark} There are plenty of examples of spaces with grids.
 Perhaps the simplest one is obtained considering $[0,1)$ with the Lebesgue measure and the {\bf dyadic grid} $\mathcal{D}=(\mathcal{D}^k)_k$ given by

 We can also consider the dyadic grid $\mathcal{D}_n=(\mathcal{D}^k_n)_k$ of $[0,1)^n$, endowed with the Lebesgue measure, given by

 and also the corresponding $d$-adic grids replacing $2^k$ by $d^k$ in the above definitions.
-The above grids are somehow special since they are nested sequence of partitions of the phase space $I$ and all elements on the same level has exactly the same measure. \end{remark}
+The above grids are somehow special since they are nested sequence of partitions of the phase space $I$ and all elements on the same level have we replaced "has" by "have" exactly the same measure. \end{remark}

-\begin{remark} Indeed, any measure space with a finite non-atomic measure can be endowed with a grid made of a nested sequence of partitions and such that all elements on the same level has exactly the same measure, since any such measure space is measure-theoretically the same that a finite interval with the Lebesgue measure. \end{remark}
+\begin{remark} Indeed, any measure space with a finite non-atomic measure can be endowed with a grid made of a nested sequence of partitions and such that all elements on the same level have we replaced "has" by "have" we replaced "exactly" by "precisely" precisely the same measure we removed a comma since any such measure space is measure-theoretically the same that a finite interval with the Lebesgue measure. \end{remark}

 \begin{remark} If we consider a (quasi)-metric space $I$ with a finite measure $m$, we would like to construct "nice" grids on $(I,m)$.
 It turns out that if $(I,m)$ is a homogeneous space one can construct a nested sequence of partitions of the phase space $I$ and all elements on the same level are open subsets and have "essentially" the same measure.
-This is an easy consequence of a famous result by Christ \cite{christ}.
+This is an easy consequence of a remarkable we replaced 'famous"by "remarkable" result by Christ \cite{christ}.
 See \cite{smania-homo}. \end{remark}

 \begin{remark} One can constructs grids for smooth compact manifolds and bounded polyhedral domains in $\mathbb{R}^n$ using successive subdivisions of an initial triangulation of the domain (see for instance Oswald \cite{oswald0}\cite{oswald} ). \end{remark}